Lawani-EJ/class-notes/README.md

 Primary use: To ensure that web content is accessible to all users, particullarly those who rely on assistive devices like screen readers.

 Example: A developer can use the AOM to expose the semantic roles and relationships of custom "Web Components" to the accesibility tree.

+# HTML Element APIs
+The key element in API's is that JavaScript Interfaces are able to be manipulated and interacted by developers within a webpage.

+## Some aspects in HTML Element API's :
+- DOM Manipulation.
+- Event Handling.
+- Styling and Attributes.
+- HTML5 API's.

+  # DOM Manipulation